petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 but we really should go further.
 Every project should fully describe the steps to reproduce the outputs, and there should be as few steps as possible.
+This can be beneficial while the project is in progress as well, especially if we have collaborators.

 Lastly, reproducibility is not the same thing as reusability.
-Researchers should do a some "product management" and attempt to maximize the value they can provide.
+Researchers should do a some "product management" and attempt to maximize the value they can deliver.
 The "product" of a given research project could be a simple formula for hand calculations, but these days the more valuable products will likely be datasets